ibm-cloud-docs/vpc/file_storage_vpc_monitoring_sysdig.md

 ## Predefined dashboard for {{site.data.keyword.filestorage_vpc_short}}
 {: #sysdig-dashboards}

-When you launch the file share dashboard, you can see the graphs that show the following metrics:
+When you open the file share dashboard, you can see the graphs that show the following metrics:

 * Share usage - available capacity, used capacity, total capacity
 * Throughput - read, write, and maximum throughput